jreviews/jreviews-quick2cart/README.md

 # JReviews Quick2Cart Add-on

 [JReviews](https://www.jreviews.com) is a Directory & Reviews solution for Joomla & WordPress sites.
+It can be used to build business directories, product catalogs, city guides, review websites, classifieds, paid listings, store locators and much more.

 ## Overview